Let's Dance is the sixteenth studio album by David Bowie, released in 1983.

 - Special Guest: Bowie met a young blues guitarist from Texas named Stevie Ray Vaughan at the Montreaux Jazz Festival, and Bowie asked Vaughan to play on this album.
 It was Vaughan's first mainstream exposure and a stepping stone in his career.

-- Spiritual Successor: Bowie himself considered this album one to Young Americans, as both are uncharacteristically mainstream-accessible albums that combine black music (soul and funk for Young Americans, post-disco for Let's Dance) with Bowie's trademark dark & artsy musical and lyrical undercurrents.
+- Spiritual Successor: Bowie himself considered this album one to Young Americans, as both are uncharacteristically mainstream-accessible albums consisting of eight songs that combine black music (soul and funk for Young Americans, post-disco for Let's Dance) with Bowie's trademark dark & artsy musical and lyrical undercurrents.

 - Title Track:Let's Dance!